Antichrist: Protestant Reformation

 John Knox wrote on the Pope:

 Thomas Cranmer on the Antichrist wrote:

 John Wesley, speaking of the identity given in the Bible of the Antichrist, wrote:

 Roger Williams wrote about the Pope:

 The identification of the Roman Catholic Church as the apostate power written of in the Bible as the Antichrist became evident to many as the Reformation began, including John Wycliffe, who was well known throughout Europe for his opposition to the doctrine and practices of the Catholic Church, which he believed had clearly deviated from the original teachings of the early Church and to be contrary to the Bible.
 Wycliffe himself tells (Sermones, III.
 199) how he concluded that there was a great contrast between what the Church was and what it ought to be, and saw the necessity for reform.
 Along with John Hus, they had started the inclination toward ecclesiastical reforms of the Catholic Church.

 When the Swiss Reformer Huldrych Zwingli became the pastor of the Grossmünster in Zurich (1518) he began to preach ideas on reforming the Catholic Church.
 Zwingli, who was a Catholic priest before he became a Reformer, often referred to the Pope as the Antichrist.
 He wrote: "I know that in it works the might and power of the Devil, that is, of the Antichrist".

 The English Reformer William Tyndale held that while the Roman Catholic realms of that age were the empire of Antichrist, any religious organization that distorted the doctrine of the Old and New Testaments also showed the work of Antichrist.
 In his treatise The Parable of the Wicked Mammon, he expressly rejected the established Church teaching that looked to the future for an Antichrist to rise up, and he taught that Antichrist is a present spiritual force that will be with us until the end of the age under different religious disguises from time to time.
 Tyndale's translation of 2 Thessalonians, chapter 2, concerning the "Man of Lawlessness" reflected his understanding, but was significantly amended by later revisers, including the King James Bible committee, which followed the Vulgate more closely.

 In 1973, the United States Conference of Catholic Bishops' Committee on Ecumenical and Interreligious Affairs and the USA National Committee of the Lutheran World Federation in the official Catholic–Lutheran dialogue officially signed an agreement on Papal Primacy and the Universal Church, including this passage:

-In 1988 Ian Paisley, Evangelical minister and founder of the Free Presbyterian Church of Ulster, made headlines in an infamous manner by accusing Pope John Paul II as the Antichrist during one of the pope's speeches before the European Parliament, which at the time Paisley was member of.
+In 1988 Ian Paisley, Evangelical minister and founder of the Free Presbyterian Church of Ulster, made headlines in an infamous manner by accusing Pope John Paul II as the Antichrist during one of the pope's speeches before the European Parliament, which at the time Paisley was member.
 His accusation, and the reactions of both Pope John Paul II and other members of the European Parliament, was recorded on video.

 The Wisconsin Evangelical Lutheran Synod states about the Pope and the Catholic Church:

 Currently, many Protestant and Restorationist denominations still officially maintain that the Papacy is the Antichrist, such as the conservative Lutheran Churches and the Seventh-day Adventists.